George Frederick Ives: Boer War

-Later Life
+Later life

-Ives emigrated to Canada in 1903 with his father and purchased 160 acre of land for ten dollars.
+A 21-year-old Ives emigrated to Canada in 1903 with his father and purchased 160 acre of land for ten dollars.
 On that land in Alberta he began to farm and would spend most of his life doing so.
 He was rejected from service in World War I because of a heart murmur.

 In 1910, he married Kay Nelson.
 The couple had three sons and three daughters.
 Nelson disliked the hard life of the Canadian Prairies, so in 1919 the family moved to White Rock, British Columbia.
 Ives owned a farm there and eventually retired from it in 1941.
 He looked and found another job because he said that his retirement was an excuse to change jobs.
 He worked in a shipyard building wooden scows for another 15 years until 1956, when he finally announced his retirement.

-The Ives resided in the same house until 1984, after which they moved into a retirement home.
-His wife died in 1987.
-He attended the Royal Albert Hall service on Remembrance day 1992 in the UK and met Queen Elizabeth, Margaret Thatcher, and Prime Minister John Major.
+George and Kay Ives lived in the same house for most of their married life, finally moving into a retirement home in 1984.
+His wife died in 1987 after 77 years of marriage.
+He attended the Royal Albert Hall service on Remembrance Day in November 1992 in the UK and met The Queen, former prime minister Margaret Thatcher, and the current prime minister John Major.
 At the time, he was the last living veteran entitled to wear a Queen Victoria Medal and laid a wreath at the memorial.
 Ives died on 12 April 1993 aged 111 years, 146 days in White Rock, British Columbia, Canada.

-Ives was laid to rest near Streamstown, Alberta.